 HADS – حدس

-For if as some people suppose îmân is in the mind, numerous possibilities, all pitiless enemies, oppose haqq al-yaqîn, which is the rûh of îmân.
+For if, as some people suppose, îmân is in the mind, numerous possibilities become merciless enemies oppose haqq al-yaqîn, which is the rûh of îmân.